ankur-tomar/Monte-Carlo-Tree-Search/README.md

         python mcts.py nn

 Command 2 assumes you have `Python 2.7` and `TensorFlow` installed.
-Add the "graphics" option to display graphics: `python mcts.py pure graphics` or `python mcts.py nn graphics`.
+Add the "graphics" option to display board animation: `python mcts.py pure graphics` or `python mcts.py nn graphics`.
 This requires `PyGame`.

 If the graphics panel is not being update (this might occur on Mac OS, see [this link](https://stackoverflow.com/questions/47838446/pygame-window-not-receiving-keyboard-events-on-mac)), run the following instead: `pythonw mcts.py pure graphics` or `pythonw mcts.py nn graphics`.